 The Beal Booster has been around for as long as we've been climbing.
 It was one of our tester's first ropes that she ever purchased, and she started climbing almost 25 years ago!
 The current version, the Booster III, is definitely an update on years past, so if you remember the old one and didn't have fond memories of it (it was a serious bungee cord), the latest iteration is a big improvement.
-The handling was a little stiff at first but loosened up with use, and the catches felt great.
+The handling is a little stiff at first but loosens up with use, and the catches feel great.
 In fact, it has the lowest impact force rating of any rope in this review (7.3 kN), making it a good choice for harder trad climbs with marginal gear, and while there is a lot of elongation compared to some other ropes, we didn't get that old bungee feel when top roping.
 It's also lightweight for the diameter, and very durable.
 We didn't notice any sheath fuzz even after over 70 pitches on it.
-Overall, our Editors' Choice winner, the Mammut Infinity, handled better than this rope, and therefore scored slightly higher in the end.
-We also preferred the clipping action on the Maxim Pinnacle, our Top Pick for Sport Climbing.
+Overall, our Editors' Choice winner, the Mammut Infinity, handles better than this rope, and therefore scored slightly higher in the end.
+We also prefer the clipping action on the Maxim Pinnacle, our Top Pick for Sport Climbing.
 The Beal Booster III is a great line though, and you'll save quite a bit compared to those other two ropes.
 Combined with its excellent durability, it really stood out and is our Best Buy winner.

 Beal Booster III Review

 Compare prices at 2 resellers Pros: Soft catches, low impact force rating, durable.

 Cons: A little too stretchy for top roping, stiff.

 Our Analysis and Test Results